Collaborative Applicants Policy

 OTF recognizes and supports collaborative arrangements that meet OTF eligibility criteria and funding requirements and through common purpose and shared responsibilities will produce good community outcomes.

-OTF will fund collaborative projects where all collaborative members directly contribute to achieving the project outcomes in a significant way.
+OTF will fund collaborative projects that are administered by an OTF eligible organization and where all collaborative members directly contribute to achieving the project outcomes.

 OTF has outlined its position to support effective collaboration in accordance with our eligibility criteria.